prettier/prettier/docs/precommit.md

 ## Option 4. [precise-commits](https://github.com/JamesHenry/precise-commits)

-**Use Case:** Great for when you want a partial file formatting on your changed/staged files.
+**Use Case:** Great for when you want partial file formatting on your changed/staged files.

 Install it along with [husky](https://github.com/typicode/husky):